raphCode/master-thesis-muzero/theory.typ

 where $A$ is the set of possible !as.
 $N(s, a)$ and $P(s, a)$ denote the visit count and prior !prob of the child !n corresponding to !a $a$, respectively.
+The prior !prob is a mixture of the !net !preds and Dirichlet noise as shown in
+@eq-dirichlet_exploration.

 The constants $c_1$<join-right> and $c_2$ are hyperparameters to control the influence of the !p $P(s, a)$ relative to the !v $Q(s, a)$ for higher visit counts.